Premises Liability Attorneys in Houston, TX(281) 283-8500

 - The maintenance provider – Property owners and tenants often contract their maintenance duties out to a third party.
 If you were injured because of a dangerous condition or defect that was the result of improper or lacking maintenance, this third-party vendor may be liable.

-If you were injured in a person’s private home, the issue of liability may be straightforward – though there could be complications if renovations or construction are underway.
+If you were injured in a person’s private home, the issue of premises liability may be straightforward – though there could be complications if renovations or construction are underway.
 In those cases and others, determining who is responsible for the condition that led to your injuries may be difficult.
 When it comes to commercial property, there may be multiple parties responsible for the land and buildings.
-You may need an experienced attorney to help you find the responsible party and ensure you file a claim correctly.
+You may need an experienced premises liability attorney to help you find the responsible party and ensure you file a claim correctly.

 Damages in Premises Liability Claims